 We’ve written a few blog posts in the past about how people love getting back to the Cape and Islands year after year.
-Just like this one family that gone back to the same house in Orleans for almost two decades.
+Just like this one family that have gone back to the same house in Orleans for almost two decades.
 While we all have our favorite spots to go and relax, sometimes it’s just as fun to take a drive and go exploring.

 We partnered with Cape Cod Jeep Rental to take you to the end of the Cape and back for a full loop of things to see and do.

 First off, everyone knows that Route 6 will take you from end to end, but if you slide on over to 6A you can take your time and pass through the main street of several towns and villages.
-Starting at the Sagamore Bridge you can head east on 6A and stop at the Sandwich boardwalk.
+Starting at the Sagamore Bridge, you can head east on 6A and stop at the Sandwich boardwalk.
 Park on the far side and walk across all 1350 wooden feet across Mill Creek and the marsh, leading to the Town Beach.

 Once you wrap up at the boardwalk, you can continue on 6A to Barnstable.
-They have a really neat old market that I actually stop in every single time I pass by for no other reason than it just feels like the Cape when I’m in there.
+They have a really neat old market that I actually stop in every single time I pass by for no other reason than that it just feels like the Cape when I’m in there.

 Grab yourself a smoothie and keep heading east until you get to Brewster and Nickerson State Park.
 This is the perfect spot to stop for walk and take in the outdoors.
-You'll also see some 19th-century homes of sea captains.
+You'll also see some 19th-Century homes of sea captains.
 (They’re really cool.)

-Continue on your journey by hooking up with route 6 and head “up the arm” of the Cape.
+Continue on your journey by hooking up with Route 6 and head “up the arm” of the Cape.
 You can stop in Wellfleet to take in a movie at the drive in theater or visit some of the phenomenal art galleries.
 Be sure to take your picture by Uncle Tom’s Bridge!

 Start the return trip of your journey by heading back along the ocean side of the Cape, starting with the National Seashore.
 This is where you’ll see some of the world’s most gorgeous and protected beaches.